Edinburgh Old Town

 The Gardens at Clue 11 are locked at night, so make sure you leave plenty of daylight hours to complete your Trail!

-Public toilets are available at the start of the Trail, and there are a myriad of cafes, restaurants, pubs and other eating establishments throughout the route.
+Public toilets are available at the start of the Trail, and there is a myriad of cafes, restaurants, pubs and other eating establishments throughout the route.

 Why not make a day of it by visiting Mary King Close, St Giles Cathedral or Edinburgh Castle along the way?
 You could even challenge yourself to another Trail adventure to uncover more twisting tales about this amazing city!